shimmerumass/shimmer-docking-android/README.md

 #### File Transfer Protocol

-The file transfer protocol ensures reliable and traceable data movement from the Shimmer device to the Android app:
+The file transfer protocol is designed for reliability and traceability, using chunked transmission and explicit acknowledgment.
+Key steps and fields are as follows:

 1. **Initiate RFCOMM Connection:**
-    - When a device is docked, the app establishes a Bluetooth RFCOMM connection.
+    - When a device is docked, the app establishes a Bluetooth RFCOMM connection using `ShimmerFileTransferClient`.

 2. **File Header Stamping:**
     - The app writes two timestamps into the file header: